Social Media Management FAQ

 9. How will I know if what you are doing is working?

 You will know it is working by the objectives that you set, as part of your reasons for hiring me.
 For example, if you want to keep up a consistent presence on social media, you’ll be able to see your profiles look consistent.
-If you want to sell specific products and services, you will know it’s working by the increase in phones calls, inquiries, and sales (conversions).
+If you want to sell specific products and services, you will know it’s working by the increase in phones calls and inquiries (lead generation).

 10. Why can’t I just hire an intern (aka free labor) to manage my social media?